Cinnamon twist star bread

 Swedish cinnamon twisted buns, kanelbullar, made into a cinnamon, cocoa and apple star bread.
 Isn’t it so pretty?
 I’m amazed I was able to make something this pretty.

-cinnamon twist star breadServings: 8Time: about 1 hour, plus overnight proving
+cinnamon twist star breadServings: 8Time: 1 hour plus overnight proving

 - 15g fresh or 5g instant yeast